Construction and analysis of surface phase diagrams to describe segregation and dissolution behavior of Al and Ca in Mg alloys: Results and discussion

+The same energy gain upon solvation is also observed for Al-substituted Mg surfaces, though at a smaller magnitude (Fig.~\ref{fig:ConvexHull_sol}\,b).
+This energy gain promotes the segregation of Al to the top surface, whereas in vacuum it prefers to reside at the subsurface layers.
+In this way, the $\theta = \frac{1}{3}$ ordered phase with Al in the top surface layer becomes thermodynamically stable in the presence of water in a small region of the phase diagram (Fig.~\ref{fig:SurfPhaseDiags}d).

-To discuss realistic experimental scenarios we consider a few selected chemical potentials (see Sec.~\ref{sec:BoundaryConditions}) that represent bulk (blue dashed lines) or solution concentrations in the electrolyte (dashed red and green lines in Fig.~\ref{fig:SurfPhaseDiags}).
+To discuss realistic experimental scenarios we consider a few selected chemical potentials (see Sec.~\ref{sec:chemical_potentials_boundaries}) that represent bulk (blue dashed lines) or solution concentrations in the electrolyte (dashed red and green lines in Fig.~\ref{fig:SurfPhaseDiags}).
 The low concentrations are consistent with experimental observations~\cite{Nowak}.
-For Ca we note that under these conditions surfaces with low Ca coverage are the thermodynamically stable ones.
-In contrast, for Al even small ion concentrations result in high Al chemical potentials.
-Under these conditions the 1\,ML Al surface structure is the thermodynamically most stable one.

-These observations reveal a significantly higher thermodynamic stability of Ca$^{2+}$ ions in solutions, as compared to Ca in Mg bulk.
-In contrast, for Al the opposite behavior is found: Al$^{3+}$ ions in solution are highly unfavorable compared to substitutional Al in Mg bulk.
+Using the chemical potentials calculated for the ionic species in water at different concentrations, we observe a significantly higher thermodynamic stability of Ca$^{2+}$ ions in solution, as compared to Ca in Mg bulk.
 The higher energetic stability of Ca$^{2+}$ ions in water compared to Ca atoms in Mg bulk favors the dissolution of Ca from the Mg surfaces and prevents the formation of surface structures with higher Ca coverage.
-A much lower propensity to dissolve is found for Al. A consequence of the higher dissolution tendency of Ca is that under corrosive conditions Al enrichment at the surface occurs.
+A substantially lower propensity to dissolve is found for Al (see red and green dashed lines in Fig. \ref{fig:SurfPhaseDiags}d).
+Note that the $x$-scale is different for Ca and Al in Fig. \ref{fig:SurfPhaseDiags}c and d.